New Woodstock Library

 There are lots of fun and exciting events this fall throughout Madison County.
 Do not forget to check out our website www.madisoncountynyhistory.com and if you want an up to the minute listing of everything happening now and in the future become a fan of Madison County NY History on Facebook.

-On Sunday October 27th the Chittenango Landing Canal Boat Museum will have its Eerie Canal Party.
+On Friday April 25th the Chittenango Landing Canal Boat Museum will host its annual Canal Clean Sweep.
 More information to come.

 Peterboro Heritage Programs

 The Peterboro Mercantile, a community heritage shop, the Gerrit Smith Estate National Historic Landmark (GSENHL), and the National Abolition Hall of Fame and Museum (NAHOF) are open Saturdays and Sundays from 1-5 pm beginning Saturday, May 19 and ending Sunday September 23, for special events and tours, and by appointment.
 The GSENHL is a site on the National Park Service Network to Freedom (national Underground Railroad trail) and both sites are on the Heritage NY Underground Railroad Trail, a program of the NYS Office of Parks, Recreation, and Historic Preservation.
 Adult admission is three dollars.
 Students and 2013 Stewards are free.
 The projects are recruiting volunteers for the 2013 season.

 For more information and the check updates on programs: